Savings plan with fixed interest return

 No. The net deposits you make earn a fixed rate of interest that’s guaranteed until the end of the guarantee period.
 That’s currently 0.75% and guaranteed until 1 February 2046.

-Is the KBC Hospitalisation Insurance a life insurance savings product?
+Is the KBC Hospitalisation Plan a life insurance savings product?

 Yes.
 You put your money into a savings plan in the form of a life insurance policy.